Refinishing 100 Year Old Wood Floors

 We found water damaged boards and below them were charred boards, sometimes in the middle of the room (what did these people do!).
 We sometimes had to take another board and sister the board (attach it to the one next to it), to give it support.

 We had damaged boards in one of the bedrooms that we had to replace.
 The previous owner had also put the register under the trim and edge of the room.
-So we moved the register and replaced the boards.
+So we moved the register out from the trim boards and replaced the boards.

 You need to find the joists and cut back to them and feather in (not have all the boards end at the same place), so it looks like it’s been there forever.